oseanfro/automaid/README.md

 * Install [Miniconda](https://conda.io/miniconda.html) or
   [Anaconda](https://www.anaconda.com/download/) (which requires more disk space).
-(You may already have it, you might have to do `module load anaconda`).
+(You may already have it, you might have to do `module load anaconda/5.2.0`).
 * Restart your terminal to load the new PATH variables.
 * Add the conda-forge channel:
 `conda config --add channels conda-forge`